Forested Wetland Traverse

 Lee, Maine

 Kennebec Trail Company was engaged to build the most challenging section of a planned seven-mile loop trail on a private property near Lee, Maine.
-The result was 2,900 feet of bog bridging across a remote forested wetland utilizing a single stockpile of a thousand rough cut cedar timbers skidded in over winter.
+The result of phase 1 was 2,900 feet of bog bridging across a remote forested wetland utilizing a single stockpile of a thousand rough cut cedar timbers skidded in over winter.
 Crew members averaged 14 miles of hiking per day for the 23-day project, with two crew members staging timbers and one advancing construction at any one time, on a 3-hour rotation.
 The crew effectively navigated challenging environmental conditions and physical demands through meticulous planning and logistics.
+Nearly a full mile of bog bridging has been completed over the course of three subsequent phases.